How to DIY an above-ground pool pump cover with a fake rock

 How to cut the faux rock pump cover

-Also make sure that you attach the Dremel mini saw the correct way to avoid injury.
-If you need assistance with that you can check out this youTube video HERE.
+Also, make sure that you attach the Dremel mini saw correctly to avoid injury.
+If you need assistance with that, you can check out this YouTube video.

-I considered using a jigsaw at first but it vibrates too much and can shred the plastic of the faux rock.
+I considered using a jigsaw at first, but it vibrates too much and can shred the plastic of the faux rock.
 The Dremel worked wonderfully for me.

 I cut out that shape and moved on to the next one.

-In the end, I decided to just cut off the middle part for one big hole since everything is hidden anyways by the fence.
+In the end, I decided to just cut off the middle part for one big hole since everything is hidden anyway by the fence.
 It is also good to have nice circulation and air flow to the pump when the weather gets really warm in the summer.

-I also added a square hole on the side that is hidden by my potted plants so we are able to easily access the pump’s control panel without having to remove the rock.
+I also added a square hole on the side that is hidden by my potted plants, so we are able to easily access the pump’s control panel without having to remove the rock.

-Lastly attach all the two hoses again…
+Lastly, attach the two hoses again.

-And voila it looks so much better than before.
+And voila, it looks so much better than before.
 I still want to add some more plants in front of the faux rock to make it blend in more.

 But I do think the color of the faux rock blends in nicely with the rest of our existing real rocks.